-- 15. Management Board will manage the business submitted to the Cabinet and Overview and Scrutiny.
+- 15. The Overview and Scrutiny Agenda Planning Group will manage the business submitted to the Cabinet and Overview and Scrutiny.
 The Chief Executive will be the lead officer for the Cabinet with chief officers attending when required.
-The Deputy Chief Executive will be the lead officer for the Overview and Scrutiny Committee. - 16.
+The Chief Executive will appoint a senior officer to be the lead officer for the Overview and Scrutiny Committee. - 16.
 Democratic Services will support both the Cabinet and non-Executive sides of the Council and Agenda Planning Groups will be held for Cabinet and the Overview and Scrutiny Committee.
-The Agenda Planning Group for the Cabinet will be chaired by the Chief Executive whilst the Overview and Scrutiny Committee Agenda Planning Group will be chaired by the Deputy Chief Executive. - 17.
+The Agenda Planning Group for the Cabinet will be chaired by the Chief Executive whilst the Overview and Scrutiny Committee Agenda Planning Group will be chaired by the officer nominated above.
+These arrangements may change from time to time. - 17.
 Draft minutes for all meetings will be cleared with the relevant Chairman.